omerakhan/ClassTracker/README.md

 # ClassTracker
-Python program that allows student to know when a spot has opened in a class they want.
+Python program that notifys students through email when a spot has opened in a class they want.
 Removed all personal information such as email address and class, replaced with keyword "Hidden"